47chapters/letsgo/docs/backgound/tenants-and-users.md

   S-->>U2: HTTP 200<br>{ ..., tenants: [ "ten-123" ] }
 ```

-**NOTE** For clarity of the illustration, the diagram above omits the browser component that intermediates betweem the users and the API server.
+**NOTE** For clarity of the illustration, the diagram above omits the browser component that intermediates between the users and the API server.

 In the first step, user _U1_ with access to tenant _ten-123_ calls the _API_ to create an invitation.
 The server generates a random initation Id and stores it in the database associated with tenant _ten-123_.
 The invitations are stored with a TTL so that they automatically expire if not used within 24h.
 The server returns the generated invitation Id _inv-456_ to user _U1_.